Unko: Japan's quirky culture around poop and good luck

 Japanese poop got the name unko because un is the sound of force when pooping.
 The ko [子] is used as a diminutive.
 Another word used for feces is daiben [大便] which also means excrement and crap.

-Feces in Japan are represented in a spiral shape, as it is very common to find squat toilets (those with a hole in the ground where one squats), so the expected shape of Japanese feces is really a spiral.
+Feces in Japan are often depicted in a spiral shape, and there is a good reason for that: it is very common to find squat toilets (the kind with a hole in the ground where you squat), so the expected shape of Japanese feces really is a little swirl.

 There is a company called UNCO that manufactures quality clothing, but after a while, it started making products related to poop.
 We can find items like t-shirts, socks, sneakers with poop marks and poop characters.